- Entertainment and Media»

 Forgotten Hard Rock Albums: Kix, "Midnite Dynamite" (1985)

 Some guys -- or in this case, some bands -- have all the luck, and for the bulk of their career, the hard rockers in Kix simply couldn't catch a break.
-The Hagerstown, Maryland natives cultivated a devoted fanbase in their home area as well as a strong cult following up and down the East Coast but it never translated into long term mainstream success, despite a series of strong album releases and a reputation as one of the best live bands in the business.
-(This writer can attest to their live-show prowess, having seen them four times back in the late '80s/early '90s...
-I can say with some authority that they never put on a bad show.
-Showering their audience in glitter, confetti, and balloons, going to a Kix gig is like going to the circus...or a New Year's Eve party with a really kick-ass soundtrack!)
+The Maryland natives cultivated a devoted fanbase in their home area as well as a strong cult following up and down the East Coast but it never translated into long term mainstream success, despite a series of strong album releases and a reputation as one of the best live bands in the business.
+This writer can attest to their live prowess, having seen them at least a half dozen times back in the late '80s/early '90s, and they never put on a bad show.
+Showering their audience in glitter, confetti, and balloons, a Kix gig is like going to the circus...or a New Year's Eve party with a really kick-ass soundtrack!)
 Kix's third album, Midnite Dynamite, captured the self-proclaimed "Dirty Boys of the Underground" at their peak and is still required hair-metal listening in some circles.
 So why should you give this one a spin?
 Read on.

 A Brief History...

 Kix was formed in the late 1970s by bassist/songwriter Donnie Purnell and the guitar team of Ronnie "10/10" Younkins and Brian "Damage" Forsythe.
-Originally known as "Shooze" and briefly as "Generator" before deciding on the band name "Kix," the band quickly became one of Maryland's top cover bands after charismatic West Virginia native Steve Whiteman was added to the lineup as lead vocalist.
+Originally known as "Shooze" and briefly as "Generator" before deciding on the band name "Kix," the band added charismatic West Virginia native Steve Whiteman as lead vocalist and soon became one of Maryland's top drawing cover bands.
 Following several years of grueling roadwork, Kix inked a deal with Atlantic Records and released their self titled debut album in 1981.
-Kix was an enjoyably catchy, if underproduced, power pop/rock effort with strong similarities to classic Cheap Trick.
+Kix was an enjoyably catchy, if under-produced, power pop/rock effort with strong similarities to classic Cheap Trick.
 The album featured such live set mainstays as "Poison," "The Itch" and the show-stopper "Yeah, Yeah, Yeah," and though it was warmly received by their fan base it was unsuccessful at reaching a wide audience.
 1983's sophomore release, Cool Kids, found the band adding a slicker, new-wave edge to their hard rock sound in an attempt to court commercial radio airplay.
-Despite such strong tracks as the heavy-duty "Restless Blood" and the acoustic ballad "For Shame," Cool Kids fared even worse than the debut album (only managing to reach a position of #177 on Billboard), prompting the band to toughen up their sound for album #3, Midnite Dynamite, released in 1985.
+Despite such strong tracks as the heavy-duty "Restless Blood" and the acoustic ballad "For Shame," Cool Kids fared even worse than the debut (only managing to reach a position of #177 on Billboard), prompting the band to toughen up their sound for album #3, Midnite Dynamite, released in 1985.

 So What Happened?